piotrmurach/tty-command/README.md

 cmd.execute("sum #{path}")  # this will fail due to bad escaping cmd.execute("sum", path)    # this gets escaped automatically
 ```

-## Motivation

-One of the contributors to TTY::Command counted 222 scripts in the `bin` directory for his startup.

-Complex software projects aren't just a single app.
-These projects usually spawn dozens or hundreds of supplementary standalone scripts which are just as important as the app itself.
-Examples include - data validation, deployment, monitoring, database maintenance, backup & restore, configuration management, crawling, ETL, analytics, log file processing, custom reports, etc.

-Why should we be handcuffed to `sh` or `bash` for these scripts when we could be using Ruby?
-Ruby is easier to write and more fun, and we gain a lot by using a better language.
-It's nice for everyone to just use Ruby everywhere.

-TTY::Command tries to add value in other ways.
-It'll halt automatically if a command fails.
-It's easy to get verbose or quiet output as appropriate, or even capture output and parse it with Ruby.
-Escaping arguments is a breeze.
-These are all areas where traditional shell scripts tend to fall flat.

 ## 2. Interface